chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

 ### Benefits

 - Decoupling of clients from individual "microservices".
 - Reduction of round trips from multiple services to build a workflow / screen
+  - Client calls one interface
+  - That interface aggregates calls to multiple internal interfaces (i.e other microservices)
+  - Less latency
+- Reduce chattiness between clients and services.
 - Centralised security handling - "microservices" are free from having to be concerned with access level security
 - Other cross cutting handled.